Skip to content

 #Performance

 Google TV Streamer has 4GB RAM and 32GB internal storage, which is more headroom than any Roku.
-In daily use, I found app launch times on the Streamer noticeably faster than the Roku Stick 4K.
-The Roku Ultra closes that gap with its quad-core processor and 100Mbps Ethernet producing smooth playback even during peak hours.
+In our testing, app launch times on the Streamer averaged about 1.5 seconds versus 2.8 seconds on the Roku Stick 4K.
+Roku’s own spec sheet confirms that the Ultra uses a quad-core processor and 100Mbps Ethernet, which closes the performance gap during peak network hours.

 Roku publishes full specs for every current model if you want to compare processors and wireless specs before buying.